 Networking: Fellows have opportunities to network with peers, mentors, and leaders from the University of Utah and beyond.

-Due to the pandemic, all meetings, including seminar sessions, networking opportunities, and Fellow-mentor meetings, are currently conducted via Zoom.
+Considering conditions of the pandemic, all meetings, including seminar sessions, networking opportunities, and Fellow-mentor meetings, may be subject to be held via Zoom.